os-chip-design/chip-design-intro/01_intro.md

     * We will adapt to your needs and interests
     * We did an open-source chipdesign course as special course before
  * Will have rough edges
- * I am exciting to see you building your own chips
+ * I am excited to see you building your own chips

 ## Introduction Round